The Blackcoat's Daughter

-The Blackcoat's Daughter (also known as February) is a 2015 supernatural psychological horror film written and directed by Osgood Perkins.
+The Blackcoat's Daughter (also known as February) is a 2015 supernatural psychological horror film written and directed by Osgood Perkins in his feature-length directorial debut.
 The film stars Emma Roberts, Kiernan Shipka, Lucy Boynton, Lauren Holly, and James Remar.

 The film premiered at the 2015 Toronto International Film Festival before it was released through video-on-demand on February 16, 2017, by DirecTV Cinema.
 It was released theatrically in the United States on March 31, 2017, by A24.
-The film received positive reviews, with particular praise for Roberts, Shipka, and Boynton's performances.
+The film received generally positive reviews.

 Plot

 The plot is split into three timelines.
-The first two, "Rose" and "Joan", intercut between each other throughout the bulk of the film, before a third timeline, "Kat", is introduced and comprises the film's climax.
+The first two, "Rose" and "Joan", intercut between each other before a third timeline, "Kat", is introduced and comprises the film's climax.